Tax included and shipping calculated at checkout

 Who Was Eleanor of Aquitaine, The Legendary 12th Century Queen?

 Eleanor of Aquitaine (1122-1204) was perhaps the most powerful woman in 12th century Europe, inheriting vast swathes of land and wealth as Duchess of Aquitaine in her adolescent years.
 She leveraged her power and prominence into two pivotal queenships, first wedding King Louis VII of France in 1137 at only age 15 to become Queen Consort, then marrying Henry of Anjou after getting her first marriage annulled in 1152, following his coronation as King Henry II of England.
 This second union resulted in her bearing several influential royal sons like Richard the Lionheart and King John.
-Throughout her long and remarkable life, Eleanor played crucial roles in decade-spanning political conflicts as Queen and Mother while also championing patronage of medieval arts and culture.
+Throughout her long and consequential life, Eleanor played crucial roles in decade-spanning political conflicts as Queen and Mother while also championing patronage of medieval arts and culture.

 Born Into Nobility in France's Aquitaine Region